Happy Baral

-Happy Baral (হেপী বড়াল) is a Bangladesh Awami League politician and the former Member of Parliament from reserved seat-11.
+Happy Baral (হেপী বড়াল) is a Bangladesh Awami League politician and a former member of parliament from reserved seat-11.

 Early life

 Baral was born on 1 January 1968.

 Career

-Baral was elected to Parliament on 5 January 2014 from women reserved seat-11 as a Bangladesh Awami League candidate.
+Baral was elected to parliament on 5 January 2014 from women reserved seat-11 as a Bangladesh Awami League candidate.

 Personal life

 Baral was married to Kalidas Baral.
 He was a lawyer, Bangladesh Awami League politician, and member of the Bangladesh Hindu Buddhist Christian Unity Council.
 He was shot and killed on 20 August 2000.
 A court in Bagerhat District sentenced five convicts to death on 6 June 2013.